newzealandpaul/webarchiver/README.md

     Example: webarchiver -url https://www.google.com -output google.webarchive
     -url    http:// or path to local file
-    -js     Custom JavaScript to execute after loading the page -output File to write webarchive to</code>
+    -js     Custom JavaScript to execute after loading the page -output File to write the webarchive to.

 Do not forget the ‘http://’ if you want to archive a webpage.
 If no ‘http://’ is present then webarchiver attempts to archive a local file.